xander-jones/game-of-life/README.md

 # game-of-life
-John Conway's Game of Life written in TypeScript
+John Conway's Game of Life written in TypeScript.
+[See the live example here](https://xander-jones.github.io/game-of-life/)
 ## Development

 To run a development server deploying the project: